 The first step in diagnosing angina will most likely be an electrocardiogram (ECG) to work out what kind of testing you will need for your cardiologist to confirm angina.
 If you're able to exercise, then your doctor will often give you a standard exercise stress test (treadmill or similar) to determine how your heart is doing.
 Alternatively, heart imaging will give your doctor information about the levels of blockage in your arteries.
 Different types of cardiac imaging include echocardiograms, PET scans, or nuclear stress tests.
 Another option to see if there's a restriction in blood flow in the heart is a coronary angiogram, which is like an x-ray of your coronary arteries.

-Angina, a symptom of coronary artery disease (also known as ischemic heart disease), is a complaint that is frequently cited on applications for Social Security and SSI disability.
-How is angina viewed by the Social Security Administration?
-While angina is actually required to qualify for disability for coronary artery disease, having angina alone will not result in the awarding of disability benefits.
+The Social Security Administration ("Social Security") frequently sees angina on applications for Social Security and SSI disability.
+While Social Security actually requires you to have angina to qualify for disability benefits for coronary artery disease, having angina alone will not result in an award of disability benefits.

 According to Social Security's disability listing for ischemic heart disease, a disability applicant with angina also has to have had one of the following: